 With Stocks at All-Time Highs and a Possible Correction Looming, Now is a Good Time to Brush Up on How to Use Trailing Stops to Protect Profits on Your Winning Stocks.

-So, we’re nearly four months into this current market rally, which hopefully means you’re sitting on some solid profits.
+After such a sustained bull market, hopefully you’re sitting on some solid profits.
 But that also leads to the next step in the process—how to set trailing stops on those winners so that you leave yourself open to further gains … but are still able to protect most of the gains you’ve made.

 Broadly speaking, the topic of selling is one of the most challenging in the market.
 Nobody has all the answers, and you’re never going sell perfectly.
 But I figured now was a good time to review a few pointers/opinions when it comes to setting trailing stops.